-Learn what decentralized finance is and how your activities with Decentralized Finance (DeFi) are taxed.
-We explain what is DeFi in crypto, what is yield farming, the tax treatment of lending, liquidity pooling, loans, and much more.
+Learn what decentralized finance is and how your interactions with DeFi protocols are taxed.
+In this guide, we cover several aspects of DeFi including yield farming, the tax treatment of lending and borrowing, providing liquidity to a pool, staking, and more.

 Decentralized Finance: What Is DeFi In Crypto?

-Decentralized Finance, or DeFi, allows traders to access services like trading, borrowing, and lending without the use of financial institutions or middlemen (such as a centralized exchange, like Coinbase, Binance, or Gemini).
-DeFi exchanges utilize automated market-making - rather than depending on an exchange’s liquidity - by using liquidity provided by ordinary traders who pool their holdings together with other traders to create supply.
+Decentralized Finance, or DeFi, allows traders to access services like trading, borrowing, lending, and earning interest without the use of financial institutions or middlemen (such as a centralized exchange, like Coinbase, Binance, or Gemini).
+Decentralized exchanges (DEXs) such as Uniswap utilize automated market-making - which means that rather than depending on an exchange’s order book, trades are filled using liquidity provided by ordinary traders who pool their holdings together with other traders, in what is called a liquidity pool.

-By eliminating middlemen from transactions, decentralized finance (DeFi) applications aim to make transactions cheaper, faster, and more efficient.
+By eliminating middlemen from transactions, decentralized finance (DeFi) applications aim to provide services that are traditionally centralized, like loans and currency exchanges, through a more efficient, free, and decentralized platform.

-Protocols like Compound, Aave, and MakerDAO allow users to lend money and earn interest.
+Protocols like Compound, Aave, and MakerDAO allow users to lend money, earn interest and take out collateralized loans.
 Exchanges like Uniswap and dYdX enable users to trade crypto assets without using a centralized cryptocurrency exchange.
-And some wallets now integrate with both, such as Coinbase Wallet and Metamask with Uniswap.

-Crypto investors are currently making money off of the DeFi ecosystem in three important ways:
+Crypto investors are currently profiting in the DeFi ecosystem in three important ways:

 - Liquidity Pools